-I have been at FSU for over 18 years.
-I was Chair of the Art Department for my first six years and moved into the classroom teaching design courses since 1995 — and I love it.
-I feel that designers are an integral part of our lives, and expanding use of design has come to dominate public space.
-It’s a wonderful opportunity to teach students design and I have seen many of them become successful professionals in the field.
+Gail Rubini worked with FSU for over 18 years.
+She was Chair of the Art Department for her first six years and moved into the classroom to teach design courses in 1995.
+Gail felt that designers are an integral part of our lives, and expanding use of design has come to dominate public space.
+She felt that her time here was a wonderful opportunity to teach students design and Gail saw many of them become successful professionals in the field.

-Before coming to FSU, I had worked for many years in New York City with professionals as clients, in workshops, seminars and conferences.
-I brought to FSU my experience and a commitment to the relationship of designers to the world and how maintaining that relationship is a continuous learning process.
-In my teaching, I encourage students to adapt information into a way of seeing and to develop an approach that leads them to understand our rapidly changing society.
-It’s inspiring to me to see students develop a method for solving problems, to think critically and to develop a personal visual style of design.
-It’s the fundamental direction that I try to take each class—then the students do the rest.
+Before coming to FSU, Gail worked for many years in New York City with professionals as clients, in workshops, seminars, and conferences.
+She brought to FSU her experience and a commitment to the relationship of designers to the world and how maintaining that relationship is a continuous learning process.
+In her teaching, she encouraged students to adapt information into a way of seeing and to develop an approach that leads them to understand our rapidly changing society.
+It inspired to her to see students develop a method for solving problems, to think critically and to develop a personal visual style of design.
+It’s the fundamental direction that she tried to take each class—then the students did the rest.